dragonflydb/dragonfly-operator/README.md

 Main features include:

 - Automatic failover
-- Scaling up/down the number of instances

-Currently, Dragonfly Operator is in **Alpha**.
+- Scaling horizontally and vertically with custom rollout strategy
+- Authentication and server TLS
+- Automatic snapshots to PVCs and S3
+- Monitoring with Prometheus and Grafana
+- Comprehensive configuration options

 You can find more information about Dragonfly in the [official documentation](https://dragonflydb.io/docs/).
+There is also a dedicated [Dragonfly Operator section](https://www.dragonflydb.io/docs/managing-dragonfly/operator/installation) that contains more details and examples on how to use the operator.

 ## Installation